 - Shoes – Vans MTE boots (somewhat waterproof), switch to snowboots for slushy days

-- Jacket – LL Bean Down Sweater 3 in 1 Jacket
+- Jacket – LL Bean Down Sweater 3-in-1 Jacket

 - More Jackets?
 I layer my upper body depending on the temperature – typically adding a wool hoodie, sometimes (rarely) a 2nd jacket under my LL Bean jacket

-- Gloves are either work gloves I picked up at Costco after losing many pairs of fancy cycling ones or medium weight Pearl Izumi gloves paired with Barmitts (see below)
+- Gloves are either work gloves I picked up at Costco after losing many pairs of fancy cycling ones or medium-weight Pearl Izumi gloves paired with Barmitts (see below)

 - Face – A merino wool buff

 - Helmet – I use a Kali City Helmet down to about 15º due to the built-in visor, lack of vents at the front of the helmet, and basic ear covers they provide.
-Around 15º I swap to ski helmet and goggles.
+Around 15º I swap to a ski helmet and goggles.